dcmouser/approom/README.md

 # approom
-Server backend to facilitate multi-user communication and synchronization using a room metaphor
+NodeJS Server backend to facilitate multi-user communication and synchronization using a room metaphor

 Early development, ignore this project for now.